tomsons22/ABVRR/README.md

 # Approximation Based Variance Reduction for Reparameterization Gradients
-Code for ``Approximation Based Variance Reduction for Reparameterization Gradients'', by Tomas Geffner and Justin Domke (<https://arxiv.org/pdf/2007.14634.pdf>).
+Code for ``Approximation Based Variance Reduction for Reparameterization Gradients'', by Tomas Geffner and Justin Domke, NeurIPS 2020.

+Link to the paper: <https://arxiv.org/pdf/2007.14634.pdf>.